*Clicca qui per trovare la versione italiana di questo documento – The Rush Way Micro Division (ITALIA)

 Age Group Coaching Approach: At this age group our role as a coach is to introduce the game of soccer to these young players.
 Our main focus is to provide players with an understanding of the game and the rules of the game.
 Many coaches take it upon themselves to physically do everything for their players (chase balls that go out of bounds, set balls for kick-ins, goal-kicks, and kick-offs).
 It is the job of the coach to show or demonstrate to the players how to execute these functions and then allow the player on their own to implement these rules of the game.
 Allow these young players to learn by trial and error, use the game as the teacher.

-When you coach a team or a player, the most important thing is always to understand who you are training.
+Psycho-Social Foundations: When you coach a team or a player, the most important thing is always to understand who you are training.
 Players in this age range have very short attention span so give instructions very briefly and concisely.
 Their brains don’t understand abstraction.
 SHOW ME is a very important word for our training.
 In addition, they do not have the ability to collaborate with many elements: Players of this age are in a very egocentric phase.
 Always me and my ball.

-It is the most important thing here, understanding it from a holistic point of view.
+Safety: It is the most important thing here, understanding it from a holistic point of view.
 Players have to feel safe in their environment to feel free and experiment.
 Pay attention to signs, such as when a player has both arms behind their back as a sign of lack of motivation or fear.
-Sometimes children are placed in the wrong environment that is too challenging for him.
-Remember, if the player does not feel safe they will not participate in the activity and if they do not participate they will not learn.
+Sometimes children are placed in the wrong environment that is too challenging for them.
+Remember, if the player does not feel safe he/she will not participate in the activity and if they do not participate they will not learn.

 So here is a Psycho-social Cheat Sheet.